 - All applicants must apply through CASPA.
-Applications for the May 2021 entry term will be accepted as of April 30, 2020.
+Applications for the May 2024 entry term will be accepted as of April 27, 2023.
 CASPA considers an application to be complete when all items including fees, transcripts, letters of reference or other required items are e-submitted with the application.
 All applicants are asked to read and adhere to the CASPA Code of Cooperation.
 University of Lynchburg requires that all application items be verified by CASPA before being reviewed by the Admissions Committee.
 This verification process can take up to four weeks.
 It is important to submit all items to CASPA as early as possible.
-The deadline for your verified application is January 15, 2021.
+The deadline for your verified application is Jan.
+15, 2024.
 The average applicant will spend a week or more completing the CASPA application.
 Learn more about the CASPA fee assistance program (PDF).

 The Admissions Committee will review both the CASPA and Supplemental Applications.
 Applicants who submit the Supplemental Application are not guaranteed an interview.
 The admissions committee will invite qualified applicants for an on campus interview.
 Applicants may be invited for interviews as applications are completed.

 - University of Lynchburg has a rolling admissions process.

 - When all of the cohort has enrolled the admission process will end.

 - The cohort for 2026 will be a maximum of 40 full-time students.

 - Admission decisions will be determined after each interview session.

 - Applicants will be notified with one of the following decisions: a) admitted to enroll, b) added to an active candidate list for consideration, c) unable to be admitted.